NightScript370/nightscript370.github.io/pages/blog/privacy.md

 - "But I have nothing to hide"
   As pointed out in Step #1 of my Privacy Guide, Facebook-based applications can look at your credentials, which means that they can grab login informations.
 To make it more understandable in a human way, would you give me all your login credentials for all the services you use?
 Just like you wouldn't trust some random 17-year old on the internet, why are you trusting mega corporations that are known to sell your data? (and if your answer is yes, feel free to leave all the windows open in your house and yell every conversation you have)
+- "Nothing is private either way, with archive.org, screenshots, screen recorders, etc"
+  There is merit to this.
+Online, there will never be a way to be 100% private.
+Your Internet Service Provider would be aware of the fact that you're trying to connect, so trying to keep the fact that there is activity private will never work.
+Environments would always require you to use tools that may involve giving up privacy.
+However, our goal is to try our best.
+No human is perfect, but we don't see everyone become criminals.
+Just like privacy advocates; we want to have as much control as possible, even if it's ultimately in the fate of ISPs.

+  Going back to the comment about screen recorders, my goal of writting this was not to protect from user privacy-invasions.
+Ultimately, that's up to who you contact.
+However, your human brain would be able to identify who you should reveal your data towards and who you shouldn't.
+For people that you meet online, you really shouldn't tell them your social security card (unless it's to stop Gygas, which for some reason seems to be part of a copy pasta trend).
+My goal of writting this was to protect from corporate privacy-invasions.
+Despite having humans control them, they see things via numbers rather than the value.
 - "Why care?
 My data is collected to help me!"
   There are many reasons to care about big brother watching you.
 They frequently sell your data to other companies, meaning that it's now not just the service that you use (and are fine with their privacy policy) but also a service that you're not using (and have a much more questionable privacy policy).
 If that company's data ever leaks, your identity is put out for the entire public to see, including people that have wrong intentions.